ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 └─────────────────────────────────────┘
 ```

-## idnaEncodeOrNull
+## tryIdnaEncode

-Like `idnaEncode` but returns `NULL` in case of an error instead of throwing an exception.
+Like `idnaEncode` but returns an empty string in case of an error instead of throwing an exception.

 ## idnaDecode